 Prime and average rents in Germany’s top 8 logistics markets remained stable in line with levels posted in the previous quarter.
 Limited supply and ongoing high demand continue to put pressure on rents.
 However, in light of current uncertainties and average take-up results, this trend does not come as a surprise.
 In a flash poll conducted by Colliers International among market participants from the logistics real estate sector in early March and April, 63% of those surveyed (including property developers, investors and occupiers) reported that they expected rents to remain stable and demand to increase in the next 12 months.

 The market reacts

 “There’s no way to gauge how this will affect the logistics property market in terms of annual results for 2020.
 On the one hand, we expect heavy losses in the automotive industry’s contract logistics sector.
-On the other, multiple segments of the e-commerce, food and pharmaceuticals industries are likely to experience higher demand due to the current restrictions.
+On the other, multiple segments of the e-commerce, food and pharmaceutical industries are likely to experience higher demand due to the current restrictions.
 A number of companies are making a short-term shift to online delivery, which could have a positive long-term effect on demand for warehousing and logistics space.
-However, at this point in time the market is merely reacting to current circumstances and proving very flexible.
+However, at this point in time, the market is merely reacting to current circumstances and proving very flexible.
 There may be some lessons to be learned from the current situation in the medium to long term, for example when it comes to restructuring supply chains and expanding regional warehousing and production capacities,” concludes Peter Kunz.